 For the Statutory Accounts, they were evaluated as the net asset value of units allocated to policies on the valuation date, with assets taken at their market value.
-An additional technical provision (EUR 0.42m at 31 December 2019) has been included in this line of business in respect of loyalty bonus funded from annual management charges.

-For Solvency II, the value of technical provisions was determine by evaluating a Best Estimate Liability (BEL) by projecting forward the cashflows expected to arise from policies in-force at the valuation date on a best-estimate basis and discounting those cashflows using the risk-free rates provided by EIOPA.
+For Solvency II, the value of technical provisions was determined by evaluating a Best Estimate Liability (BEL) by projecting forward the cashflows expected to arise from policies in-force at the valuation date on a bestestimate basis and discounting those cashflows using the risk-free rates provided by EIOPA.